 B. Reading simplified versions of classical stories (less `authentic’ but allows a faster reading speed) Ritchie’s Fabulae Faciles (Greek myths told in simple Latin).
 See https://geoffreysteadman.com/ritchies-fabulae-faciles/ for complete download.
 The stories (Perseus, Hercules, Jason and the Argonauts, Ulysses) with interlinear translation added can also be downloaded from the Latin & Greek page on LINGUAE (search on the page for `Ritchie').
 There are also recorded readings of Jason and Ulysses on the same page.
 Lhomond’s Viri Illustres(Famous Men), a history of Rome from Romulus and Remus down to Augustus in the form of biographical sketches.
 Available on-line at http://www.thelatinlibrary.com/lhomond.viris.html (but with a number of misprints in the text).
 Rather more difficult than Ritchie but gets you quite fast through the major events in the history of the republic.
 Written by an 18th cent.
 French priest.
 Similar in some ways to Eutropius but with more detail on some of the `Great Men’.
 Ad Alpes, written in the early 20th century by Professor H.C.
 Nutting, narrates the voyage of a Roman family from Ephesus in Asia Minor to Italy, during which they tell each other stories from mythology and history, with their Jewish nanny adding ones from the Old Testament.
 Preview of the first chapter and further details at https://www.latinitium.com/books/adalpes I am currently producing an interlinear translation of the initial chapters.

 D. Listening and Speaking CD to Orberg’sLingua Latina Per Se Illustrata (starts from the beginning but good practice if you’ve previously very rarely listened to the language).
-Recordings of some of the chapters, with text displayed simultaneously, have also been made by Arizona-based Latin teacher Luke Ranieri also available free of charge on YouTube, with links availabe on his ScorpioMartianus website.
-Nuntii broadcasts Their website includes recordings from December 2010 onwards, and I have myself archived them from September 2006.
+Recordings of some of the chapters, with text displayed simultaneously, have also been made by Arizona-based Latin teacher Luke Ranieri also available free of charge on YouTube, with links available on his ScorpioMartianus website.
+Nuntii broadcasts The Finnish weekly Nuntii Latini news bulletins were discontinued in June 2019 but their site retains recodings from 2010 and I have myself archived them from September 2006.
+Radio Bremen's Nuntii Latinicontinue to be uploaded each month but are a little more difficult to follow.
 Spoken Essays from Vox Latina (http://www.voxlatina.uni-saarland.de/ , which are delivered quite slowly and clearly.
 The speakers are German academics.
 Evan Millner’s http://latinum.mypodcast.com/ He claims that this series (aimed at allowing acquisition without formal grammatical instruction) is the largest readily available collection of classically pronounced Latin on the Internet. .
 Forum Romanuman American DVD presenting programmes on themes from Roman history in news magazine format.
 Transcript of the programmes is provided.
 Light-hearted but educationally worthwhile.
 Conversational Latin, a series of dialogues on ancient and modern subjects written by an American professor, John Traupman probably the best single resource for those trying to reintroduce use of the language for real communication The `Locutorium’ (Latin Chatroom) set up as a Skype group by Evan Millner.
 Used normally for texting rather than speaking but provides stress-free conversation practice.
 To join, go to https://join.skype.com/i8T6Wgfi2cej Latin Listening Project: a series of videos produced by Justin Bailey and his colleagues at http://indwellinglanguage.com/latin-media/latin-listening-project/ They are clearly spoken and can be viewed with or without subtitles.
 Latin Video Series: Lance Piantaggini presents stories very simply an slowly, building them up from a series of simple questions, with key phrases presented visually.
 Ideal for beginners.
 Latinitium: This site, run by Daniel Pettersson and Amelie Rosengren, provides a wide range of audiovisual resources, including discussions in Latin of particular idioms, and recodings of passages from classical literature and from Fabula Faciles.
 The Latin texts themselves are normally displayed on-screen. quomododicitur.com provides weekly podcasts of conversations between Justin Bailey and two other Latin teachers.
 They speak quite slowly but are difficult for beginners and no transcript is provided. https://quomododicitur.com/ ScorpioMartianus: This site ( http://www.scorpiomartianus.com/index.php) includes, in addition to the Orberg recordings mentioned above, other audiovisiual resources, in particular a number of news bulletins.
 Circulus Latinus Honcongensis: provides extensive Latin dialogues with parallel translation and recordings for some of the sections: https://linguae.weebly.com/circulus-latinus-honcongensis.html